COSC3020/theory-vs-practice-swilso59-2/README.md

 the repository https://github.com/COSC3020/theory-vs-practice-swilso59-1.git
 it looked like I was not being specific enough in that there would have to be multipe causes for a time difference of that significants.

+I think many of the reasons I am giving are starting to become similar to the ones given in the previous repository.
+I am hopefully explaining my reasoning in an understandable fashion.

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated